lpmi-13/kubernetes-the-hard-way-do/docs/03-compute-resources.md

   --description kubernetes-the-hard-way \
   --ip-range 10.0.0.0/24 \
   --name kubernetes \
-  --region $D0_REGION
+  --region ${D0_REGION}
-  --output json | jq -r '.[0].id')
+  --output json | jq -r '.[].id')
 ```

 > subnets as a network abstraction don't exist in Digital Ocean.
-All the droplets are private by default, and enabling public access is on a per-droplet basis.
+Still trying to work out whether all the droplets are private by default (which you would assume would be more obvious)...it looks like all droplets get a public and private IP address, though presumably the firewalls control whether they are actually publicly accessible

 ### Internet Gateway (this also might not exist in DO, but still investigating)